-As Malaysia's first and only Philosophy, Politics, and Economics (PPE) programme, we provide a multidisciplinary, industry-focused approach to social sciences in one of Southeast Asia’s most vibrant and dynamic economic and political landscapes.
+As Malaysia's first and only Philosophy, Politics and Economics (PPE) programme, we provide a multidisciplinary, industry-focused approach to social sciences in one of Southeast Asia’s most vibrant and dynamic economic and political landscapes.
 In an era where geopolitics and geoeconomics are becoming ever more intertwined, your ability to navigate this complex policy environment will make you highly valued by large corporations and multinational companies.

 With limited seats each intake, PPE offers a personalised and engaging educational experience, designed and curated by Professor Dr. Ong Kian Ming, a former two-term Member of Parliament (MP) and Deputy Minister of International Trade and Industry (MITI), Malaysia.
 Drawing from his extensive experience as an economist, political scientist, management consultant, and policy maker, he brings a wealth of knowledge and insight to the curriculum, preparing you for leadership roles where business and policy intersect.

-Study Programme
+Study options

 Intake Month